jacebrowning/gitman/docs/use-cases/branch-tracking.md

 ## Understanding Locked Sources

-In the configuration file, the `sources_locked` section identifies that commit `b27308` of the API was last used to test this web app -- the last time `$ gitman update` was run.
+In the config file, the `sources_locked` section identifies that commit `b27308` of the API was last used to test this web app -- the last time `$ gitman update` was run.

 The `sources` section identifies that the `develop` branch should be used when checking out a new version of the API.